saloot/IPythonClass/Readme.md

 `$ ipython notebook`

-<br/>When you execute the command above, a new browser window is opened which shows the notebooks in the current folder.
+When you execute the command above, a new browser window is opened which shows the notebooks in the current folder.
 The IPython notebook files have the ".ipynb" extension.

+<a name="readmoreIPy" title="Link: null"></a><h2>Reading more about IPython Notebooks</h2>
 There are a lot of notebooks available on the web which you can see and read.
 The GitHub repository available in <a href="https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks" title="Link: https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks">here</a>&nbsp;contains many useful and interesting ones.
 The source code of these notebooks is also available through the GitHub version control system.

 Another interesting source is the book "Python For Signal Processing" which is publicly available as a series of IPython notebooks available <a href="https://github.com/unpingco/Python-for-Signal-Processing" title="Link: https://github.com/unpingco/Python-for-Signal-Processing">at this address.<br>